Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

-**Note: this archive is no longer maintained since Januray 2024.
-Enjoy it as it is !**

 # The DASHBOY CAMERA

 ## A digital camera made from the Mitsubishi M64282FP artificial retina and a Raspberry Pi Pico.